Groups and Concepts

 Comedy, College, and the Fight to Save Free Speech: Can We Take a Joke?

 When it comes to who's funny, men or women?
-It really shouldn't matter as long as the joke is funny, however, lets look at that.
+It really shouldn't matter as long as the joke is funny, however, lets take a look at that.

 Christopher Hitchens: Why Women Still Aren't Funny